zonemaster/zonemaster/docs/internal-documentation/maintenance/Instructions-for-translators.md

 * Go to the *share* directory and run the update command for the PO file for the language you are going to work with.
 Replace "xx" with the language code in question.
-This should be done every time.
+This will synchronize the PO file with the *msgids* in the Perl code.
   ```
   cd share
   ./update-po xx.po